-Knowing how to transfer data from iPhone to iPhone is a skill that's bound to come in handy at least once in your life.
-While it's tempting to want to use your shiny new iPhone the minute you get your hands on it, it's important you don't rush through the initial set up process as the last thing you want is to lose any important files or photos.
+Knowing how to transfer your data from iPhone to iPhone is a skill that's bound to come in handy.
+While it's tempting to want to use your shiny new iPhone the minute you get your hands on it, it's important you don't rush through the initial setup process as the last thing you want is to lose any important files or photos.

-Whether you've just purchased the new iPhone 13 or another of the of the best iPhones that are currently available, you'll need to transfer data from your old iPhone to your new iPhone.
-While you have the option of starting from scratch and setting up your iPhone in a brand new state, most of us will want to transfer our data over.
+Whether you've just purchased an iPhone 14 or another of the best iPhones that are currently available, you'll need to transfer data from your old iPhone to your new iPhone.
+While you have the option of starting from scratch and setting up your iPhone in a brand-new state, most of us will want to transfer our data over.

 When it comes to how to set up a new iPhone it's true that Apple does ask you whether or not you want to transfer data from iPhone to iPhone, but, depending on whether or not you use iCloud, have the right iPhone transfer cables, or you want to use one of the best MacBooks and Macs as an intermediary, there are different iPhone data transfer methods you can employ.

 There's also the issue of how much of your data you're wanting to transfer over.
 While some of us find it easier to just move the whole lot across and sort it out later, for others, it may be that we only want specific data to be transferred over.

 No matter what route you want to go down, we're here to walk you through the best methods available to transfer data from iPhone to iPhone.
 For other situations, you can check out our guides on how to switch from Android to iPhone or how to switch from iPhone to Android.

 How to transfer iPhone data via iCloud

 The simplest method for preserving your iPhone data is to first learn how to back up an iPhone to iCloud.
 Go to Settings > Your Name (the first option) > iCloud.
 You'll see how much iCloud storage you've used and which apps you're backing up.